VR Class Dm12: Specifications

 At a maximum, three Dm12 units can be coupled into a train to increase capacity (although this is rarely done).
 Each car has three passenger compartments, two entrance vestibules and a driver's cabin at each end of the car.
 The driver cabins have air conditioning.
 There are two places for wheelchair-using passengers, the unit has lifting platforms for wheelchair access and the toilet is designed to be accessible to the disabled.
 The heating of the passenger compartments uses waste heat from the diesel engines.

 Livery

-Dm12 units are painted in a distinctive red-gray colouring on a white background.
-As of June 2012, the two oldest units, 4401 and 4402, have been painted according to VR's white-green paint scheme.
+Dm12 units were painted in a distinctive red-gray colouring on a white background.
+In June 2012, the two oldest units, 4401 and 4402, had been painted according to VR's white-green paint scheme.
 Nowadays all of them are in the white-green livery.